Rust Malloc Handling in External FFI

 Rust std::alloc::Allocator

-Rust’s standard library defines the allocate
+Rust’s standard library defines allocation like this:

 pub unsafe trait Allocator {